monikada82/Smart-Vision-Drop-Dispenser/README.md

 * Published at an IEEE Conference (2025).
 * Secured KSCST funding for project development and implementation.

+## Publication
+This project was presented and published at the Third IEEE International Conference on Knowledge Engineering and Communication Systems (ICKECS 2025) held at SJC Institute of Technology on 28–29 April 2025.

 ## Future Enhancements

 * AI-based eye tracking and alignment